alinex/node-validator/README.md

 All checks are called with:

-- a `name` which should specify where the value comes from and is used in error reporting.
+- a `source` which should specify where the value comes from and is used in error reporting.
 - the `value` to check
 - an `options` array which specifies what to check